 |Learning and Teaching activities (Further Info)

 ||The Degree Examination mark for the course will be based on a combination of

-1)45% Research Report: Students will be expected to produce a 1500-2000 word policy brief by the end of Week 7 on a key development issue.
+1) 45% Research Report/Policy Brief: Students will be expected to produce a 1500-2000 word policy brief by the end of Week 7 on a key development issue.
 This constitutes a formative feedback event.

-2)45% Exam: A one-paper exam sat at the end of the Semester.
+2) 45% Exam: A centrally arranged exam sat at the end of the Semester.